 Concern’s country director in Afghanistan, Janardhan Rao, describes this week’s earthquake and assesses the risks ahead for those affected by it.

 I could feel the ground shaking as I ran out of the office.

 Wisdom says that when an earthquake strikes, you should stay where you are and find safety in a doorway or under a table.
 But in reality, when the earth sways violently beneath you, wisdom is forgotten and instinct propels you outside as fast as your legs can carry you.
 My overriding fear was that the building would collapse and I would still be in it.

-There were just a few other member of staff in our Kabul office – we all gathered in the courtyard and watched helplessly as the office building shook, trees and electric pylons and cables swaying violently around it.
-Around the neighbourhood outside the office we could hear great commotion; people were gathered in panicked swarms, shouting for friends and colleagues.
+There were just a few other members of staff in our Kabul office – we all gathered in the courtyard and watched helplessly as the office building shook, trees and electric pylons and cables swaying violently around it.
+Around the neighbourhood outside the office, we could hear great commotion; people were gathered in panicked swarms, shouting for friends and colleagues.
 We quickly tried to call our offices in the field and we simply could not get through as all phone lines were dead.